Last Updated on May 24, 2025 by Wendy Sy

 This is my candid imPRESS nails review.
-Ever since I started using these press on nails a few years ago, it changed my entire nail routine!
+Ever since I started using these press-on nails a few years ago, it changed my entire nail routine!

 Here’s everything you need to know about the pros and cons of this product.

-First Off, What Are Press On Nails?
+First Off, What Are Press-On Nails?

-Press ons?
+Press-ons?
 I was like, what are those?

-Each nail set comes with 30 individual nails of different sizes, a mini nail file, alcohol swab prep pad, and wooden stick cuticle pusher.
+imPRESS nails are part of KISS Products which are also known for their Falsies lashes.
+Each nail set comes with 30 nails of different sizes, a mini nail file, an alcohol swab prep pad, and a wooden stick cuticle pusher.

-My Honest imPRESS Nails Review
+My Honest KISS imPRESS Nails Review

 Right after learning about the magic that is KISS imPRESS nails, I had to try them ASAP.
 This was a few years ago and I was surprised by how easy and fast the process is.